numonkeyy/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 ## Reacting to language changes

-Messages aren't reactive, so you will need to trigger a re-render when the language changes.
+Messages aren't reactive themselves.
+You will need to trigger a re-render when the language changes.
 You can register a callback using `onSetLanguageTag()`.
-It is called whenever the [language tag](https://www.inlang.com/m/8y8sxj09/library-inlang-languageTag) changes.
+This is called whenever `setLanguageTag` is called.

-If you are using a [framework-specific library](#use-it-with-your-favorite-framework) this is done for you.
+If you are using a [framework-specific library](#use-it-with-your-favorite-framework) this is done for you automatically.

 ```js
 import { setLanguageTag, onSetLanguageTag } from "./paraglide/runtime.js"